Neo-Assyrian Empire

-The unprecedented success of the Neo-Assyrian Empire was not only due to the ability of Assyria to expand but also, and perhaps more importantly, its ability to efficiently incorporate conquered lands into its administrative system.
-As the first empire of its scale, the Neo-Assyrian Empire saw various military, civic and administrative innovations.
+The unprecedented success of the Neo-Assyrian Empire was not only due to its ability to expand but also, and perhaps more importantly, its ability to efficiently incorporate conquered lands into its administrative system.
+As the first of its scale, the empire saw various military, civic and administrative innovations.
 In the military, important innovations included a large-scale use of cavalry and new siege warfare techniques.
 Techniques first adopted by the Neo-Assyrian army would be used in later warfare for millennia.
-To solve the issue of communicating over vast distances, the Neo-Assyrian Empire developed a sophisticated state communication system, using relay stations and well-maintained roads.
-The communication speed of official messages in the Neo-Assyrian Empire was not surpassed in the Middle East until the 19th century AD.
-The Neo-Assyrian Empire also made use of a resettlement policy, wherein some portions of the populations from conquered lands were resettled in the Assyrian heartland and in underdeveloped provinces.
-This policy served to both disintegrate local identities (making local regions less likely to revolt) and to introduce Assyrian-developed agricultural techniques to all parts of the empire.
-A consequence was the dilution of the cultural diversity of the Near East, forever changing the ethnolinguistic composition of the region and facilitating the rise of Aramaic as the regional lingua franca, a position the language retained until the 14th century AD.
+To solve the issue of communicating over vast distances, the empire developed a sophisticated state communication system, using relay stations and well-maintained roads.
+The communication speed of official messages in the empire was not surpassed in the Middle East until the 19th century.
+The empire also made use of a resettlement policy, wherein some portions of the populations from conquered lands were resettled in the Assyrian heartland and in underdeveloped provinces.
+This policy served to both disintegrate local identities and to introduce Assyrian-developed agricultural techniques to all parts of the empire.
+A consequence was the dilution of the cultural diversity of the Near East, forever changing the ethnolinguistic composition of the region and facilitating the rise of Aramaic as the regional lingua franca, a position the language retained until the 14th century.